AvoDerm Adult Dog Food Review

 The fourth ingredient is oatmeal.
 Oatmeal is simply coarsely ground oats and therefore contains the entire oat grain.
 As with regular oats, oatmeal is rich in dietary fiber, B vitamins, and various minerals.

 The fifth ingredient is chicken fat (preserved with mixed tocopherols).
-Essentially fatty acids are crucially important for optimal health, chicken fat happens to be an excellent source of omega-6 fatty acids.
+Fat is an important part of your dogs diet, chicken fat in particular is an outstanding source of omega-6 fatty acids.

-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in AvoDerm Adult Dog Food Lamb Meal & Brown Rice Formula are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in AvoDerm Adult Dog Food Chicken Meal & Brown Rice Formula are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this AvoDerm recipe.